AIHubCentral/docs/assets/RVC/Resources/Training.md

 - TensorBoard is a tool that allows you to visualize & measure the training of an AI model, through graphs & metrics.

-- It's specially useful for determining when to stop training a voice model, since with it you can detect when the <u><u>[overtraining</u>](https://docs.ai-hub.wtf/rvc/resources/epochs--tensorboard/#overtraining)</u> point begins.
+- It's specially useful for determining when to stop training a voice model, since with it you can detect when the <u><u>[overtraining</u>](https://docs.aihub.gg/rvc/resources/training/#epochs--overtraining)</u> point begins.

 - Because of this, TB is the most convenient tool for RVC users for perfecting a voice model.
 ***
 ###### ‎
 ### :icon-chevron-down: Installing & Opening

-!!!success
+!!!
+Applio Users
-For <u>[RVC Disconnected</u>](https://docs.ai-hub.wtf/rvc/cloud/rvc-disconnected/) users, ignore this, it opens up by itself when you start training.
+If you use Applio you don't have to follow these installation steps.
+Just run `run-tensorboard.bat`.
 !!!

 ###### ‎